 - None of the questions listed are unreasonable.
 They are all based on two decades of security conversations in the community.
 There is no point in asking vendors to do something that does not fit with their business processes.
 All the items listed in the guiding principles section are things that have been done in vendors who are serious about security.
 There is nothing in the list which is out of scope or cannot be done.

 - All the items in the guiding principles are will enhance the vendor’s products and solution – benefiting all their customers.
 So if there are items that require new investment, that investment will benefit the vendor’s entire eco-system.

 Vendor Security RFP Questions.
 The second tool is a list of RFP questions.
 RFPs are powerful tools to drive change in a vendor.
-All the requirements listed in a RFP are items that vendors have deployed in their operations.
-Like the guiding principles, these RFP requirements are not asking vendors to do anything which is out of scope of what they should be doing to secure their products.
+All the requirements listed in an RFP are items that vendors have deployed in their operations.
+Like the guiding principles, these RFP requirements are not asking vendors to do anything which is out of the scope of what they should be doing to secure their products.
 Any requirement that needs additional vendor investment will benefit all the vendor’s customers.